Tiki huts are simple yet durable and versatile structures that make attractive additions to backyards.

 Using Artificial Thatch for Tiki Huts

-In the last few years, artificial thatch has had made a name for itself and has come a long way.
+In the last few years, artificial thatch has made a name for itself and has come a long way.

 Compared to the natural thatch that is derived from dried-out grass and palm leaves, artificial thatch is crafted out of plastic.